Eks

 Optional parameters can be passed as a params::Dict{String,<:Any}.
 Valid keys are:

 • "amiType": The AMI type for your node group.
 If you specify launchTemplate, and your launch template uses a custom AMI, then don't specify amiType, or the node group deployment will fail.
 If your launch template uses a Windows custom AMI, then add eks:kube-proxy-windows to your Windows nodes rolearn in the aws-auth ConfigMap.
-For more information about using launch templates with Amazon EKS, see Launch template support in the Amazon EKS User Guide.
+For more information about using launch templates with Amazon EKS, see Customizing managed nodes with launch templates in the Amazon EKS User Guide.

 • "capacityType": The capacity type for your node group.

 • "diskSize": The root device disk size (in GiB) for your node group instances.
 The default disk size is 20 GiB for Linux and Bottlerocket.
 The default disk size is 50 GiB for Windows.
 If you specify launchTemplate, then don't specify diskSize, or the node group deployment will fail.
-For more information about using launch templates with Amazon EKS, see Launch template support in the Amazon EKS User Guide.
+For more information about using launch templates with Amazon EKS, see Customizing managed nodes with launch templates in the Amazon EKS User Guide.

 • "instanceTypes": Specify the instance types for a node group.
 If you specify a GPU instance type, make sure to also specify an applicable GPU AMI type with the amiType parameter.
 If you specify launchTemplate, then you can specify zero or one instance type in your launch template or you can specify 0-20 instance types for instanceTypes.
 If however, you specify an instance type in your launch template and specify any instanceTypes, the node group deployment will fail.
 If you don't specify an instance type in a launch template or for instanceTypes, then t3.medium is used, by default.
 If you specify Spot for capacityType, then we recommend specifying multiple values for instanceTypes.
-For more information, see Managed node group capacity types and Launch template support in the Amazon EKS User Guide.
+For more information, see Managed node group capacity types and Customizing managed nodes with launch templates in the Amazon EKS User Guide.

-• "labels": The Kubernetes labels to be applied to the nodes in the node group when they are created.
+• "labels": The Kubernetes labels to apply to the nodes in the node group when they are created.

 • "launchTemplate": An object representing a node group's launch template specification.
-If specified, then do not specify instanceTypes, diskSize, or remoteAccess and make sure that the launch template meets the requirements in launchTemplateSpecification.
+When using this object, don't directly specify instanceTypes, diskSize, or remoteAccess.
+Make sure that the launch template meets the requirements in launchTemplateSpecification.
+Also refer to Customizing managed nodes with launch templates in the Amazon EKS User Guide.

 • "releaseVersion": The AMI version of the Amazon EKS optimized AMI to use with your node group.
 By default, the latest available AMI version for the node group's current Kubernetes version is used.
 For information about Linux versions, see Amazon EKS optimized Amazon Linux AMI versions in the Amazon EKS User Guide.
 Amazon EKS managed node groups support the November 2022 and later releases of the Windows AMIs.
 For information about Windows versions, see Amazon EKS optimized Windows AMI versions in the Amazon EKS User Guide.
 If you specify launchTemplate, and your launch template uses a custom AMI, then don't specify releaseVersion, or the node group deployment will fail.
-For more information about using launch templates with Amazon EKS, see Launch template support in the Amazon EKS User Guide.
+For more information about using launch templates with Amazon EKS, see Customizing managed nodes with launch templates in the Amazon EKS User Guide.

 • "remoteAccess": The remote access configuration to use with your node group.
 For Linux, the protocol is SSH.
 For Windows, the protocol is RDP.
 If you specify launchTemplate, then don't specify remoteAccess, or the node group deployment will fail.
-For more information about using launch templates with Amazon EKS, see Launch template support in the Amazon EKS User Guide.
+For more information about using launch templates with Amazon EKS, see Customizing managed nodes with launch templates in the Amazon EKS User Guide.

 • "scalingConfig": The scaling configuration details for the Auto Scaling group that is created for your node group.

-• "tags": The metadata to apply to the node group to assist with categorization and organization.
+• "tags": Metadata that assists with categorization and organization.
 Each tag consists of a key and an optional value.
 You define both.
-Node group tags do not propagate to any other resources associated with the node group, such as the Amazon EC2 instances or subnets.
+Tags don't propagate to any other cluster or Amazon Web Services resources.

 • "taints": The Kubernetes taints to be applied to the nodes in the node group.
 For more information, see Node taints on managed node groups.